let-sh/docs/content/en/extend/cn.md

 ### let.sh Domains

-The global domain [let.sh](let.sh) not available for deployments to global, the users in mainland of China will visit servers outside the mainland of China.
-If you want to deploy service to mainland of China and entered the beta program, please use [let.sh.cn](let.sh.cn).
+The global domain [let.sh](let.sh) is only available for deployments outside mainland of China, the users inside the mainland of China will visit servers outside the China(which might cause unstable visiting experience).
+If you want to deploy service to mainland of China and have accepted by the program, your services will be automated deployed to the [let.sh.cn](let.sh.cn) in `lets deploy`.

 ### Custom Domains